 The published trees for many of the above link back to John Noel of Brigus born 1790s or his father; however, these links to John Noel may simply reflect assumptions based on the fact that he was the earliest documented Noel/Newell in Brigus.
 There is the possibility that my DNA links to Newells from Brigus come from my other Newfoundland ancestors (e.g. Norman, Wells, Daw, etc.) that have links to Brigus.
 The missing ancestors for my great grandfather Abraham Norman may play an important role here since I suspect that they were from Brigus.
 The Normans were among the earliest settlers in Brigus and intermarried with other Brigus families such as Antle, Bartlett and Noel.
 Comparing my Brigus DNA links to results for two of my 3rd cousins, descended from brothers of my great grandfather, suggest that we have several of these Brigus matches in common especially for links tracing back to James Henry Noall/Newell of Brigus.

 There were several links to Newells from Pouch Cove but nothing definitive enough to prove a connection between the Newells of Pouch Cove and ‘The Dock’.
+Peter Noel has a section on the Newells of Pouch Cove on his Noel Web Site and he has suggested a possible connection between this family and the Dock Newells.
 Interestingly, the links to Pouch Cove are at the 4th cousin level (only one at 5th who was clearly further removed) suggesting the link might be through a common ancestor who was living in the late 1700s.
 It is also interesting that I get links to Thornes of Pouch Cove (see below).
 There were also a number of 4th and 5th cousin links to Newells from St. John’s (not Pouch Cove) including a Margaret Newell (c.1790-1888) who married Richard Stanley Cross.
 Margaret was the daughter of Nicholas Newell and Frances Mugford who have been linked to the Pouch Cove Newells .
 Based on the matches and her date of birth I initially suspected that Margaret might be a a daughter of Philip; however, after further research on the ancestors of the matches I now suspect that the DNA connection may be through my Comby / Cumby ancestors of Western Bay who are likely the same family as her Crummey relatives.

-The largest set of 4th and 5th cousin Newell matches are with individuals with links to the Newells of Trinity.
-The bulk of these matches were at the 5th cousin level (more on 5th cousin matches in a subsequent section) and the 4th cousin matches might reflect cases with multiple DNA connections (Trinity Newell plus another ).
+The largest set of 4th and 5th cousin Newell matches are with individuals with links to the Newells of Trinity, Newfoundland.
+The bulk of these matches were at the 5th cousin level (more on 5th cousin matches in a subsequent section) and the 4th cousin matches might reflect cases with multiple DNA connections (Trinity Newell plus another).

 There were several several 4th/5th cousin matches that related to families not in my tree but who could be candidates for missing 2X or 3X grandparents.
 These include several local families like French (links to Batten) and Mugford (poss Newell, Batten & French links).
 One name that was unexpected was Thorne which had several distant DNA matches to the Thorns of Torbay and New Harbour, Trinity Bay.
 Both of these families trace roots back to John Thorne, an agent for Trinity merchant Benjamin Lester.
 Thorne was established in New Harbour, Trinity Bay by the 1770s.
 There is some Newell family history that suggests a connection to the Newells of Trinity.
 The Thorns of Harbour Grace were merchants that had strong connections with several families in ‘The Dock’ including building the schooner Thorne in Bareneed c 1818.
 In addition, my family had business connections to the Nuttall family (of Harbour Grace and Brigus) who were related to the Thornes (see Merchant Connections).